polyhacks17/wabi-sabi/README.md

 (this just runs the app on your computer and lets you play with it in the browser)

-##Issues setting up the build environment
+##Issues setting up the build environment?
 If you get some error about node-sass, try this:

 `sudo ln -s /usr/bin/nodejs /usr/bin/node`